usnistgov/policy-machine-core/mkdocs/docs/obligations.md

 # Obligations
 Obligations are defined using a yaml syntax described below.
+Examples can be found [here](#examples).

 ## Common Elements
 ### Nodes